oaoutpost0/anenc/README.md

 ## AES

-OpenSSL compatible with AES 256 CBC algorithm and can be tested with OpenSSL as below.
+OpenSSL is compatible with the AES 256 CBC algorithm; it can be tested with OpenSSL as below.

 ### Usage: Encrypt